The first time I found the king of edible mushrooms

 Published January 6, 2022

-The elusive matsutake is an incredible mushroom — a true gift for any forager who is lucky or skilled enough to stumble upon this prized fungi.
+The elusive matsutake is an incredible mushroom.
+Any forager — whether by luck or skill — would be ecstatic to stumble upon this prized fungi.
 They’ve earned a reputation as the king of edible mushrooms, fetching as much as $1,000 per pound in Japan, where they fruit beneath stands of red pine in the fall.
 With a unique flavor that sends a burst of umami funk dancing down your tongue in a way no other ingredient (let alone mushroom) can, they more than merit that royal distinction.

 As for foraging these mushrooms, just know your shit before heading into the woods.
 Matsutake can be easily mistaken for Amanita smithiana, which occur in the same spots and are deadly poisonous.
-Even a little bit will kill you.
-This is not a mushroom you can be cavalier about.
+Even a little bite could kill you.
+This is why the matsutake is not a mushroom you can be cavalier about.
 Nor is it a mushroom for beginners to forage alone.
 But when you’re ready to seek matsutake with confidence, you’re in for a treat.

 My first find came a little over a year ago.
 I was trudging through a tanoak forest with my head down, getting my ass kicked by some switchbacks, wondering where all the chanterelles had gone, when I nearly stepped on two white mushrooms barely peeking out of the ground.
 Could it be?
 I dropped to my knees and excavated them with my knife, my heart skipping as I noticed the tell-tale soil, sandy and gray, coating the ends of their stipes.
 I examined them in a dapple of light, then raised them to my nostrils and inhaled their damp scent.
 They smelled intensely, but of nothing I could recognize or name — they were simply shrooms of extraordinary funkiness.